mk-fg/tinydns-dynamic-dns-updater/README.md

 (resolver daemon from [djbdns](http://cr.yp.to/djbdns.html)) zone file with dynamic dns entries for remote hosts.

-It consists of "client" part sending (several) UDP packets with public key id and signed current timestamp to "server", which matches key to a name that should be updated and makes sure timestamp is newer than that of the last update there, and if so, uses source address of the packet to update djbdns database name-ip binding.
+It consists of "client" part that sends (several) UDP packets with signing key id and signed current timestamp to "server", which matches key to a name that should be updated and makes sure timestamp is newer than that of the last update there, and if so, uses source address of the packet to update djbdns database name-ip binding.